aviat4ion/Query/README.md

 	Query('old')->query($sql);

 ### Running Queries
 Query uses the same interface as CodeIgniter's [Active Record class](http://codeigniter.com/user_guide/database/active_record.html).
-However, it does not implement the `insert_batch`, `update_batch` or caching methods.
+However, it does not implement the `update_batch` or caching methods.

 ####You can also run queries manually.